cchenze/pokemonbattle/README.md

 # Pokémon Battle Data Visualization

-This is my final project of IST 256 - Application Programming for Information Systems (Spring 2021)
+This is my final project of IST 256 - Application Programming for Information Systems (Spring 2021) at Syracuse University

 - A simple app for Pokémon base stats comparison (HP, Attack, Defense, and Speed) and Pokémon battle predictor using Python